$40.08 $46.74 Buy It Now

 6. Repeat as Necessary: Depending on the condition and type of wood, you may need to repeat this process to achieve the desired shine.

-See also How to look up ethan allen furniture
+See also How to wipe off leather furniture

 Additionally, I find that using a combination of olive oil and vinegar can enhance the glow.
 Mix equal parts and apply in the same circular fashion for a natural shine.